llvm/llvm-project/libc/docs/dev/printf_behavior.rst

 The %p conversion will display a null pointer as if it was the string "(nullptr)" passed to a "%s" conversion, with all other options remaining the same as the original conversion.

+The %r, %R, %k, and %K fixed point number format specifiers are accepted as defined in ISO/IEC TR 18037 (the fixed point number extension).
+These are available when the compiler is detected as having support for fixed point numbers and the LIBC_COPT_PRINTF_DISABLE_FIXED_POINT flag is not set.